 The Foundation has adopted investment and spending policies for endowment assets that attempt to provide a predictable stream of funding to programs and other items supported by its endowment while seeking to maintain the purchasing power of the endowment.
-Endowment assets include those assets of donor-restricted endowment funds the Foundation must hold in perpetuity or for donor-specified periods, as well as those of board-designated endowment funds.
 Under the Foundation's policies, endowment assets are invested in a manner that is intended to produce results that exceed the price and yield results of the appropriate asset comparison index while assuming a moderate level of investment risk.
 The Foundation expects its endowment funds to provide an average rate of return of approximately 8 percent annually over time.
 Actual returns in any given year may vary from this amount.